Lost Embrace

-The drama was Argentina's official choice for the 2004 Oscar Awards, Foreign Language film category.
+The film was Argentina's official selection for the 2004 Academy Award for Best Foreign Language Film, though it was not nominated.

 The comedy-drama tells of Ariel Makaroff, the grandson of Holocaust-era Polish refugees, who is currently on a complex search for his personal and cultural identity.

 Plot

 The episodes in the life of a Jewish family in the Once neighborhood of Buenos Aires and the other shopkeepers in a low-rent commercial gallery are depicted in the story.

 The narrator, Ariel Makaroff (Daniel Hendler), is the son of Sonia Makaroff (Adriana Aizemberg) who was deserted by her husband (Jorge D'Elía) when he went to Israel in 1973 to fight in the Yom Kippur War.
 Yet, the father is in touch with Sonia via telephone weekly and supports Ariel and his brother Joseph (Sergio Boris).
 Sonia runs a lingerie shop in the gallery.

 Ariel is a young man in a hurry without much of a sense of direction.
 He's having an affair with Rita (Silvina Bosco), an older woman, pines for his former girlfriend Estella (Melina Petriella), and fantasizes of emigrating to Poland, where his family came from during World War II.